 Report Outline

-The final report for this project will start with an overview of the health and safety concerns, description of engineering professionalism, project management methods, and justification and suitability of the project for each team member.
+The following part of the final report for this project will start with an overview of the health and safety concerns, description of engineering professionalism, project management methods, and justification and suitability of the project for each team member.
 The report will then detail the research that informed the development of the ground vibration simulation device, including successful and unsuccessful approaches.
 The design of the simulator will be described in detail, including its components and how they work together.
 Additionally, the report will delve into the research conducted on the development of the User Interface and database, providing insights into successful and unsuccessful approaches.
 The report will also outline the project plan, including milestones, activities, and budget breakdown.
 Finally, the report will discuss how the project objective was achieved through the collaboration of the engineering team.

 The Engineering Project